astrovishalthakur/space_invaders/README.md

 ![](readimg/Screenshot%20(5).png)

 You can download the whole project and just run in any suitable ide.
-I use pycharm as personal preference.
+I personally prefer PYCHARM.

 ## Feedback